fstab/homebrew-mutt/README.md

   * `--with-sidebar-patch`: Nice sidebar that shows folder list.
   * `--with-ignore-thread-patch`: Permanently ignore threads.
   * `--with-confirm-attachment-patch`: If you compose a mail containing the word _attach_, but nothing is attached, mutt will ask if you forgot to attach something before sending.
 See the arch linux [mutt-kiss] package.
   * `--with-ssl-client-certificate-without-smtp-authentication-patch`: My SMTP server uses SSL client certificates for SMTPS connections, but does not support any additional authentication.
 This is not supported in the original mutt.
 Without this patch, if you use a client certificate for SMTPS, you must have some SMTP authentication, otherwise you get the error `SMTP server does not support authentication`.
 This patch turns off SMTP authentication when using SSL client ceritficates, see also [here].
+This only works for certificates without passphrase.

 There are a few more options that are not related to patches: